odubno/instagram-analyzer/README.md

 ## Heroku Setup

+> create an .md file for how to setup heroku and reference it here.

 Given you have the Heroku [Toolbelt](https://toolbelt.heroku.com/) installed, follow the steps below to get the app up and running. *For more info on using Python with Heroku, check out the official [Heroku documenation](https://devcenter.heroku.com/articles/getting-started-with-python#introduction)*.

 Create a Procfile and add the following code: